fpigeonjr/myBlog/content/pages/uses/index.md

 I own a [Logitech HD Laptop Webcam C615][webcam] for webchats and music recordings.

-We also recently bought [Disney's Circle][circle] which is an amazing device that helps keep time limits on our children's internet time.

 ## Other

-I use [Google Keep][keep] for my daily todos.
+I use [Google Keep][keep] for my daily todos and started journaling in a private repo in Github.

 I use [Trello][trello] for project management tasks for any given project.